 The 80s and 90s was a wicked time for gamers when it came to new original ideas, experiments and such.
 Coktel was one of those companies/developers which decided to go the experimental way with games like Fascination, Gobliiins, and Ween just to mention a few.

 Today i decided to take a little look at the Goblins series, or maybe it is the Gobliiins series?, or maybe it is the Gobliins series?.
 It is safe to say that Coktel did a great job with giving the series such an original name of a trilogy.

 I have no idea if the series was planned to be a trilogy from the start or not, but most likely it was meant to be a trilogy…

-The first game in the series was Gobliiins, the idea of the name was that there was 3 of them goblins, atleast thats what i have thought for all these years.
-It seems that i was wrong because when i checked wikipedia it says it is down to the number of abilities them goblins have .
-I decided to check up on this so i contacted a few persons around the interweb who knew or worked on the projects, and by the look of things it was all about the unique abilities “and” the amount of goblins.
-The first game set this and while Gobliins 2 strayed away from some of the formula it still hold the concept of the first game.
+The first game in the series was Gobliiins, the idea of the name was that there were 3 of the goblins, at least that’s what i have thought for all these years.
+It seems that i was wrong because when i checked Wikipedia it says it is down to the number of abilities them goblins have.
+I decided to check up on this and contacted a few persons around the interwebs who knew or worked on the projects, and by the look of things, it was all about the unique abilities “and” the number of goblins.
+The first game set this and while Gobliins 2 strayed away from some of the formula it still holds the concept of the first game.

 The game can be very hard sometimes and very far from being logical in terms of puzzles.
 You had to think out of the box a lot and when you pulled off a puzzle then the accomplishment was very rewarding.